aws-samples/dbt-glue/README.md

 If you want to control the schema/database in which dbt will materialize models, use the `schema` config and `generate_schema_name` macro _only_.
+For more information, check the dbt documentation about [custom schemas](https://docs.getdbt.com/docs/build/custom-schemas).

 ## Tests